 How is pelvic organ prolapse treated?

-- managing a chronic cough if you have one; stopping smoking will help
+- Managing a chronic cough if you have one.

-- Vaginal hormone treatment (oestrogen) – if you have a mild prolapse and you have gone through the menopause, your doctor may recommend oestrogen cream applied to your vagina for 4 to 6 weeks.
+- Vaginal hormone treatment (oestrogen) – if you have a mild prolapse and you have gone through menopause, your doctor may recommend applying oestrogen cream to your vagina for 4–6 weeks.
 This may help any feelings of discomfort that you may have.
 However, sometimes symptoms may return once the cream is stopped.

 If your symptoms are more severe, your doctor will discuss the following treatment options with you:

 - Ring pessary – having a pessary (a plastic or rubber device that fits into your vagina) carefully measured and placed into the vagina to provide inside support for your pelvic organs.
 This is called a ring pessary.
 Read more about ring pessaries.

 - Surgery – an operation can be done to repair the torn or stretched ligaments.
 This can be done through the vagina or the tummy.
 Sometimes special mesh is used to strengthen it where it is weak or torn, but this is not the only or preferred option as there are mesh free alternatives available, like native tissue repair.
 Your doctor can talk you through the pros and cons having mesh or non-mesh surgery.